cvmfs/doc-cvmfs/cpt-notification-system.rst

 =============================================

-There is a new ``notify`` subcommand in the ``cvmfs_swissknife`` command, which can be used to publish and subscribe to activity messages for a specific repository.
+There is a new ``notify`` subcommand in the ``cvmfs_swissknife`` command, which is used to publish and subscribe to activity messages for a specific repository.

 Example: